 Are you a parent?
 Are you interested in healthy plant-based eating?
 We've asked some experienced plant-based parents to share their knowledge, insight and practical tips with you!

 It's time to hear from the dads!
-In Part 3 of our "Plant-Based Parents" interview series, we're talking to Andrew, a sporting enthusiast and recent first-time father.
+In Part 3 of my "Plant-Based Parents" interview series, I spoke with Andrew, a sporting enthusiast and recent first-time father.
 Andrew and his wife Mandy both follow a plant-based diet, and have kindly offered to share their experience of raising a plant-based baby with us here on PlantPlate.